pharo-open-documentation/pharo-wiki/README.md

 ## General

-- [How to deal with baselines](General/Baselines.md) - Configure your project and its dependencies
+- [How to deal with baselines](General/Baselines.md) - Configure your project and its dependencies.
-- [Pharo code export formats](General/ExportFormats.md) - Explanations about code formats used to export code to VCS such as git
+- [Pharo code export formats](General/ExportFormats.md) - Explanations about code formats used to export code to VCS such as git.
-- [Extension methods](General/Extensions.md) - How to extend existing classes in your packages
+- [Extension methods](General/Extensions.md) - How to extend existing classes in your packages.
-- [Traits](General/Traits.md) - Structure to build classes via composition
+- [Traits](General/Traits.md) - Structure to build classes via composition.
 - [How to deploy a pharo application](General/DeployYourPharoApplication.md) ![Unfinished](https://img.shields.io/badge/Progress-Unfinished-yellow.svg?style=flat)
 - [Some cool snippets in Pharo](General/CoolSnippets.md)
-- [Progress bar](General/ProgressBar.md) - Display a progress bar to give feedback to the user
+- [Progress bar](General/ProgressBar.md) - Display a progress bar to give feedback to the user.
-- [Profiling](General/Profiling.md) - Measure the time and space your program takes to execute
+- [Profiling](General/Profiling.md) - Measure the time and space your program takes to execute.
-- [Menubar and World menu](General/MenuBar.md) - A guide to configure and customize Pharo's menubar and world menu
+- [Menubar and World menu](General/MenuBar.md) - A guide to configure and customize Pharo's menubar and world menu.
-- [Pragmas](General/Pragmas.md) - A guide on Pragmas, annotations to compiled methods to add additional properties
+- [Pragmas](General/Pragmas.md) - A guide on Pragmas, annotations to compiled methods to add additional properties.
 - [Coding conventions](General/CodingConventions.md)
 - [Playground](General/Playground.md) - Documentation on the usage of Pharo's playground.
 - [Windows 10 Subsystem For Linux (WSL)](General/Windows10SubsystemForLinux.md)